 Table 1: RMSE and AUROC of different aggregation rules.
-France crisis signal.
+France an endogenously higher weight in the forecast at a given point in time and which ones give the crisis signal.
 Interestingly some models dominate the forecast.
 Figure 2 shows the time varying weights associated to each of our experts for the EWA aggregation rule and Figure 3 presents the contribution of the experts to the forecast (the dashed line is the pre-crisis period we are seeking to predict).
 The optimal forecast for the EWA rule puts some positive weights on several models.
-Among those, in Figure 3, we see that the ones giving the crisis signal are Lho and Lc4 which is the one really spiking; Lc4 is a logit elastic net mainly on housing, credit and investment.
-Lc5 and Lhc are also informative.
+Among those, in Figure 3, we see that the ones giving the crisis signal are Lho17 and Lc4 which is the one really spiking; Lc4 is a logit elastic net mainly on housing, credit and investment18.
+Lc519 and Lhc20 are also informative.
 This suggests that fluctuations in quantities of credit (changes in total credit to household (1y and 2y) and bank credit to non-financial sector (2y)) are particularly informative along with the housing market variables particularly real estate price (2y) rent price index (2y) and price-to-rent.
-These variables picked ex ante out-of-sample by the algorithm make perfect economic sense given the ex post narrative on the French crisis.